Xianglong-Bao/TempRuLe/README.md

 Hello :)

-This is the anonymous code repository for the paper **"Explainable Temporal Knowledge Graph Reasoning via Expressive Logic Rules."** Below, you will find detailed instructions on how to set up the environment, run the code, and reproduce our experimental results.
+This is the code repository for the paper **"Explainable Temporal Knowledge Graph Reasoning via Expressive Logic Rules."** Below, you will find detailed instructions on how to set up the environment, run the code, and reproduce our experimental results.

 ---